What Do Maintenance Engineers Do?

 Most maintenance engineers are employed full-time, in-house.
 However, companies sometimes rely on specialized contractors for additional support when needed.

-According to salary.com, the average annual salary for a maintenance engineer is $71,531.
+According to salary.com, the average annual salary in 2020 for a maintenance engineer is $71,531.
 However, salaries range from $63,618 to $82,763 depending on education, years of experience, certifications, and proven skills.

 Certifications and Training